danielrshackleton/fake-news-bot/README.md

 # Usage
 ### In Reddit
-To call FakeNewsBot on a reddit post, just comment `!FakeNewsBot`
+To call FakeNewsBot on a reddit post, just comment `!FakeNewsBot` within the specified subreddits (r/worldnews for now). *Important: this program is not currently running on a private server so will not currently reply*.

 ### To use custom URL links outside of Reddit

+This program uses pickled Passive Aggressive Classifier and Vectorizer objects.
+If there is an issue with these, download train.csv from here and move to the data_set directory (file is too large for GitHub upload limits).

 To use the article analysis functionality, simply clone the repository, comment out the reddit connection on `main.py`, swap out out the URL string for your article URL and run.